BIO

 CONTRIBUTION

-The applied nature of her research is evident in a good number of her published works.
-These include 2021’s Action and Inaction in a Social World: Prediction and Change of Attitudes and Behaviors, where she shows that appeals to action are more effective than those encouraging inaction when the goal is to achieve a given behavior, and that when a recipient lacks time to analyze a persuasive message, it will be the emotional factor that determines their attitude and behavior.
+Dolores Albarracín has focused her research on understanding how attitudes can be changed, especially with regard to persuasive messages.
+In her book Action and Inaction in a Social World: Prediction and Change of Attitudes and Behaviors, she shows that appeals to action are more effective than those encouraging inaction when the goal is to achieve a given behavior, and that when a recipient lacks time to analyze a persuasive message, their attitude and behavior will be determined by the emotional factor.